cobriant/qelp/README.md

 Install qelp, but don't attach it.
 This way you'll have no name space conflicts.

 library(devtools)
 install_github("cobriant/qelp")

 ## Start reading the docs!

-See qelp help docs for a function:
+See qelp docs for a function:
 ?qelp::select

 See normal help docs for a function:
 ?select

 ## List of qelp docs